 - Sandpaper or Sanding Block: Required for the preparation of the cabinet surface.

-- Primer and Paint: I picked a good primer and semi-gloss paint for the durability and professional finish.
+- Primer and Paint: I picked a good primer and semi-gloss paint for durability and a professional finish.

 - Handles and Hardware: Installing new knobs and handles gives the design a lift.